JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 ## Executive Summary:

-Labs 1a and 1b implement HTML and CSS to generate and style a basic web page.
+Labs 1B and 1B implement HTML and CSS to generate and style a basic web page.
 Docker is used in order to deploy a local version of the application, and the live version of the web application is deployed using Amazon AWS resources.

 ## Design Overview

+I was responsible

 ### Web Page
 ![Screenshot of the webpage ](/lab1/images/webpage.png)